-In rare cases, nerve pain occurs in the space between the second and third toes.
-This is not a common form of Morton neuroma, but treatment is similar.
+In rare cases, nerve pain occurs in the space between the 2nd and 3rd toes.
+This is not a common form of Morton neuroma, but symptoms and treatment are similar.

 Nerve testing (electromyography) cannot diagnose Morton neuroma.
-But it may be used to rule out conditions that cause similar symptoms.
+But it may be used to check for conditions that cause similar symptoms.

 Blood tests may be done to check for inflammation-related conditions, including certain forms of arthritis.

 Nonsurgical treatment is tried first.
-Your doctor may recommend any of the following:
+Your provider may recommend any of the following:

 Anti-inflammatories and painkillers are not recommended for long-term treatment.